Online school: Description

-Virtual school technology
+Technology

 Virtual classrooms are made possible through the use of educational technology with the help of the internet.
-The internet itself can be credited on what enabled modern distance learning to be developed.
-The internet plays a role in virtual classrooms with resources such as virtual test taking functions, systems that aide coursework that include electronic reading materials, video conferencing for lectures and chatrooms.
 During the COVID-19 pandemic, the United States began to encourage social distancing in the education system.
 One use of technology that was found to be resourceful in the collaboration of students and teachers in virtual learning was the use of video conferencing.
 The utilization of web video conferencing allows students to communicate virtually with their teachers and simulate a classroom environment, with many using services such as Zoom and Cisco WebEx.
 To engage virtual students even further, a process known as gamification can be used to teach a student learning material in a form of a game to bring more enjoyment in a student's learning experience.
 Secondlife, an online virtual world, is a type of gamification system that is used for online educational purposes.
-Secondlife can be used as a substitute for face to face learning.
-It has qualities that resembles an in person curriculum such as class discussions, participation in lectures, and completing assignments.
+Secondlife has qualities that resembles an in person curriculum such as class discussions, participation in lectures, and completing assignments.
 Gamification can also serve as an aide to increase a student's intrinsic motivation.
 The use of rewarding points while a student is using a gamification system can enhance internal motivation and motivate the student to accomplish learning goals from the game's objective.
-During the COVID-19 pandemic, many schools turned to virtual learning.

 Costs and accessibility

-Where online methods are integrated with State provision, costs follow state school standards.
-Otherwise, fees must be met by the student or parents.
-Many US school districts are now creating their own online services to avoid paying external providers.
-Such students can graduate from their home district without ever leaving home.
-In most of these cases, students are given computers, books, and even Internet service to complete coursework from home.

-With the resources of the Internet as a library, and the ease of making online study materials, there is usually a comparatively small requirement for textbooks.
-Most courses will provide electronic materials free of cost, or included in the course fee.
-Textbooks are most often required for an exam syllabus course.
+Students with cognitive and/or physical disabilities often times face issues accessing online schools.
+One of the groups of disabled students who have difficulty accessing online learning platforms is students with severe visual impairments.
+They most often use screen readers in order to use online school, but there are many instances where activities, files, etc., don't support the use of screen readers.

+Another group of students who face accessibility issues when using online learning platforms is deaf and hard of hearing students.
+The most prevalent issue that this group of students face is lack of or inaccurate captioning on video and audio media.
+Another group that has issues accessing online schooling resources is students with motor impairments.
+These students often have a difficult time using a computer or tablet, and will sometimes use another technology in order to interact with the computer or tablet.
+This makes learning especially difficult when game-like activities are used for learning and when timed activities or real-time instruction is taking place.

+The last major group of students who face access issues due to a disability is students with cognitive disabilities.
+There are a wide range of cognitive disabilities which means that these disabilities can impact learning in a variety of different ways.
+Some of the accessibility issues that students with cognitive disabilities face include: busy/disorganized media, pages that are difficult to navigate, time constraints, flashing of the screen, pages or articles that lack proper titles and headings, and much more.